 In which cases do we process your personal data?

-1. You send us a request for an explanation, a memo or a request for information.
+1. You send us a request for an application, a memo or a request for information.

 - Personal data are generally processed based on your own initiative when you submit us an application or send us a request for an explanation, a memo or a request for information.
 In this case, we use your personal data to process your application or respond to you.

 - If we have to make additional queries to process your application, we will disclose your personal data only to the extent that is absolutely necessary.